GoPlusSecurity/awesome-goplus-security/README.md

 ## Projects
-Projects contains awesome **open source** projects built with GoPlus Security APIs, feel free to add yours!
+Projects contains awesome **open source** projects built with GoPlus Security APIs.
 - [AlgoRisk Terminal](https://github.com/andrewsiah/risk-terminal) - A robust risk management tool for trading teams in the cryptocurrency market.
 - [MEV NFT - Data Shield](https://github.com/PeterisPrieditis/ETHDenver23-DataShield) - Protecting users against crypto scams and phishing attacks!
 Leveraging analytics to find smart money.
 - [Petting Bufficorn](https://github.com/buryhuang/ethdenver-petting-bufficorn) - Petting Bufficorn is a contract risk and security user experience project.
 With the visual interactions of the pet Bufficorn, user can much easier to be engagned to be warned of risks for DeFi transactions.